 Today’s workplace culture is more than a physical location that employees occupy during some mandated regular office hours.
 Many employees want and even need to be connected and be able to work from anywhere they are.
-Sometimes this blurs the lines between the physical workplace, and the remote workplace as well as the distinction between professional and personal lives.
+Sometimes this blurs the lines between the physical workplace, and the remote workplace as well as the distinction between professional and personal lives.a

 Who is RSA Canada?

 “With over 300 years of experience, RSA knows what it takes to succeed for the long term”.

 When Royal Insurance first came to Canada in 1833, fire was a big threat to Canadian lives and livelihoods.
 Fires really impacted Montreal and Toronto and many insurance companies had to declare bankruptcy.
 Royal Insurance didn’t.
 In fact, Canadians came to know Royal Insurance for providing full and prompt payments.